awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-fc-v3-create-cluster.md

 When using AWS ParallelCluster version 3\.5\.0 and later to create a cluster, and a cluster creation failed with `--rollback-on-failure` set to `false`, use the [`pcluster describe-cluster`](pcluster.describe-cluster-v3.md) CLI command to get status and failure information\.
 In this case, the expected `clusterStatus` of the `pcluster describe-cluster` output is `CREATE_FAILED`\.
 Check the `failures` section in the output to find the `failureCode` and `failureReason`\.
 Then, in the following section, find the matching `failureCode` for additional troubleshooting help\.
 For more information, see [`pcluster describe-cluster`](pcluster.describe-cluster-v3.md)\.

 In the following sections, we recommend that you check the logs on the head node, such as the `/var/log/cfn-init.log` and `/var/log/chef-client.log` files\.
-For more information about AWS ParallelCluster logs and how to view them, see [Key logs for debugging](troubleshooting-v3-scaling-issues.md#troubleshooting-v3-key-logs) and [Retrieving and preserving logs](troubleshooting-v3-get-logs.md)\.
+For more information about AWS ParallelCluster logs and how to view them, see [Key logs for debugging](troubleshooting-v3-scaling-issues.md#troubleshooting-v3-key-logs) and [Retrieving and preserving cluster logs](troubleshooting-v3-get-logs.md)\.

 If you don't have a `failureCode`, navigate to the AWS CloudFormation console to view the cluster stack\.
 Check the `Status Reason` for the `HeadNodeWaitCondition` or failures on other resources to find additional failure details\.
 For more information, see [View AWS CloudFormation events on `CREATE_FAILED`](troubleshooting-v3-cluster-deployment.md#troubleshooting-v3-cluster-deployment-events)\.
 Check the `/var/log/cfn-init.log` and `/var/log/chef-client.log` files on the head node\.